NeroHero02/Basics/Foundation/Programming/C++/C++ Level1.md

 ## Enum
 - An enumeration is a distinct type whose value is restricted to a range of values.

-- An enumeration is a distinct type whose value is restricted to a range of values

 *Syntax:*
 ```
 enum NameEnum { value1,value2,value3,...etc};